audioplastic/ooura/README.md

 // Set up the fft object and use a helper to generate an output array
-// of correct length and type. let oo = new ooura(input.length);
+// of correct length and type. let oo = new ooura(input.length, {"type":"real", "radix":4});
 let output = oo.scalarArrayFactory();

 //helper to get single sided complex arrays let re = oo.vectorArrayFactory();
 let im = oo.vectorArrayFactory();

-//do some FFTing in both directions
+//do some FFTing in both directions (using the built in helper functions to get senseful I/O)
 //note: reference underlying array buffers for in-place processing oo.fft(input.buffer, re.buffer, im.buffer);   //populates re and im from input oo.ifft(output.buffer, re.buffer, im.buffer); //populates output from re and im